All Episodes

 New media is independent.

-And whilst, of course, it's completely possible for it to become captured by ideologies and commercial interests, indeed, many commentators say that independent media, they're all sort of mega nationalists.
+And whilst, of course, it's completely possible for it to come captured by ideologies and commercial interests.

-But don't haven't you noticed, have you noticed the endless fracturing in that space that you could have once seen Jordan Peterson, Candice Owens, Dave Rubin, Joe Rogan, all this sort of one centralized entity.
+But haven't you noticed, have you noticed the endless fracturing in that space that you could have once seen Jordan Peterson, Candice Owens, Dave Rubin, Joe Roger, all the sort of one centralized entity.

 That's not the case anymore.